August 3, 2016

 Posted by CNC Bugavision on Friday, July 1, 2016

 We’ve just received a great update from Ryan Clark, one of our July 2015 graduates, who was featured in the local news.
-His students were honoring him for his outstanding ESL teaching.
+He’s been honored by his students for his outstanding ESL teaching.

 “I teach grade nine and grade ten students in a public school called Academico Buga.
 As far as public schools go in Colombia, this is one of the best with a two story library, Olympic swimming pool and plenty of tech.That said, all of the challenges of teaching in a different culture still exist and is magnified in Buga because, for many, I am the first westerner they have interacted with.

 Buga is a town of about 100,000 people an hour north of Cali.
 It is very popular with domestic religious tourism because of the famous ‘Lord of Miracles’ Cathedral.
 There are few western tourists and only one genuine backpackers hostel in the town (which doubles as a restaurant, bar, and microbrewery).
 The weather is very hot and the city is one of the safest in the region.